-The Curriculum and Instruction program with an emphasis in Educational Technology is designed for educators interested in gaining knowledge about technology integration to support teaching and learning.
+MEd - Curriculum and Instruction: Educational Technology Emphasis educators interested in gaining knowledge about technology integration to support teaching and learning.
 The primary mission of the program is to develop educational leaders (teachers, administrators, and other educators) who are able to enhance curriculum and empower students using appropriate and effective instructional technologies.
 The program focuses on the appropriate, effective, and creative integration of technologies in all content areas and at all levels.
 Graduate students in the program develop skills and knowledge in the use of technology resources to support student learning.
 They examine how technology is changing the face of education and how those technologies can address diverse learners and learning situations.
 Current and emerging technologies demand that educators be reflective in the choice of methods, materials, technologies, and assessments to enhance and improve the teaching and learning process.
 The program provides a broad range of experiences for developing the skills, attitudes, and values of a reflective professional.
 All degree-seeking students must complete a capstone experience.
 See the advisors for details.